marcelofern/marcelofern.github.io/posts/linux/goodbye_zsh/index.md

 In the end of the day oh-my-zsh plugins are just bash files written in zsh syntax, many of which are compatible with plain bash, or can be easily ported.

 There is no versioning control or anything fancy like that.
 Just files.
+This is one of the reasons many people won't categorise oh-my-zsh as a plug-in manager, as it lacks so many features to that end.

-For me it came down to: I don't need this technology, and it does not add much value to my daily use of my computer, therefore it should go.
+For me it comes down to: I don't need this technology, and it does not add much value to my daily use of my computer, therefore it must go.

 Next are the reasons why I stopped using zsh.